 Communication in personal and work situations are vastly different.
-Effective organisational depends solely on effective communication between employees.
+Effective organisational operations depend solely on effective communication between employees.
 If that communication breaks down or is lacking in some places, it creates a chain of ripples across the whole organisation.
-What happens, in the end, is that the work of the people whose functionality depend highly on information transfer suffer to a great extent.
+What happens in the end is that the work of the people whose functionality depend highly on information transfer, suffer to a great extent.

 Even if English is your native language, you may not be aware of certain discrepancies in your communication methods.

 So, Functional Skills qualification in English aims to provide the appropriate training to students to communicate in both personal and work situations effectively.

 Everything will be checked under certain criteria, from your punctuation and spelling to correct grammar rules in written communication.
 What are these criteria?
 Well, the goal here is to measure whether you have reached the level of communicative competency expected from you.
 That’s exactly what these criteria dictate.

 The other thing that is also measured here is whether you can effectively deploy your communication skills without using computer programmes or dictionaries.